The Wicker Man (film series): Soundtrack

 The film's score was written by Scottish composer Keith Easdale, and was inspired by Richard Wagner's compositions.
 Hardy wanted to find amusing ways to implement music in the film.
 Each of the characters will have their own theme: for example, Brynne will have a light melodic motif.
 Hardy compared this to Leonard Bernstein's work on West Side Story, where variations on a single melody were used to create many musical themes.
 Hardy was also inspired by the music of Shetland's Up Helly Aa fire festivals.

+2026 film

+Since Hardy died in 2016, production was continued by his son, Justin Hardy, and completed just before Justin Hardy's death in 2026.
+It premiered at London's FrightFest on 28 August 2026.